-The Midwest is no stranger to severe weather such as windstorms, tornadoes, and flooding.
-Unfortunately, these events are unavoidable and becoming more frequent, requiring design professionals to minimize the effects these catastrophes can have on the built environment.
+The Midwest is no stranger to extreme weather such as unexpected, unusual, severe, or unseasonal events.
+Unfortunately, these weather phenomena are becoming more frequent, requiring design professionals to minimize the effects these catastrophes can have on the built environment.

-Our experts’ wrap-up a three part series on climate change, sharing their experience in promoting resilient design measures as a response to the vulnerabilities created by unpredictable weather patterns.
-Listen in as they respond to each of these questions:
+Our experts’ wrap-up a three part series on climate change, sharing their experience in promoting resilient design measures.
+Listen in as they respond to the vulnerabilities created by unpredictable weather patterns and answer the following questions.

 - How is localized flooding affecting park and recreation design projects?